 6. Take a Cooking Class

 Ren’s a great cook so a cooking class is something we always try to make time for on a trip.
-So far, we’ve taken cooking classes in Bali, Phuket, Chiang Mai, and Hoi An.
+So far, we’ve taken cooking classes in Bali, Phuket, Chiang Mai, Hoi An, and Marrakech.
 All have been excellent and have taught us a lot about the local cuisine.
 It’s one thing to taste unfamiliar food, but it’s quite another to look under the hood and learn what goes into making each dish.

 Many tour providers offer cooking classes but Cookly is the only site I know of that focuses exclusively on cooking classes.
 They offer one-day cooking classes in many cities around the world, including Chiang Rai.
 Follow the link to check out Cookly’s list of cooking classes in Chiang Rai.